happymanocha/egain-messaging-language-translator/README.md

 **Notes**: Steps mentioned below are for windows environment but can be followed in similar fashion for other OS too.

 1. Clone this repository
-2. Navigate to deployment folder and edit the egain-language-translator-config.properties file with appropriate parameters.
+2. Edit the egain-language-translator-config.properties file with appropriate parameters.
 Proxy details will be required if access to internet is via proxy, if not then keep the fields empty.

 | Property  | Description |
 | ------------- | ------------- |